Youmei-luo/UNIXServerII/README.md

 # UNIXServerII
 Exercise for UNIX server 2
 ------------------------------
-* Calendar and schedule servie
+* User registration form
-* Electronic conference system
+  - Register user name and password in file.